 By working one-on-one with you, and by staying up to date on the latest technological advancements, we aim to provide each patient with an exceptional experience and high-quality eye care.

-Seeing your optometrist for regular exams isn’t just about improving your eyesight; it’s also about keeping your eyes healthy and strong.
+Seeing your eye doctor for regular exams isn’t just about improving your eyesight; it’s also about keeping your eyes healthy and strong.
 Just like seeing your family doctor or dentist, preventative eye care plays a vital role in your overall health.
 We provide personalized primary eye care for each member of the family and work to ensure all services are performed in a safe and pleasant environment.

 Whether you wear contacts, glasses, or have perfect vision, our eye care professionals at the Eye Avenue are excited to be a vital member of your healthcare team.